How to create and maintain a great candidate experience

 Ask: Where in your company are you hurting?
 What skills are lacking amongst current employees or teams?

-If they haven’t done so, suggest performing a skills gap analysis to find out exactly what’s lacking.
+We suggest performing a skills gap analysis to find out exactly what’s lacking.

 Nothing is more frustrating to candidates than going through an interview process and then being told the role has changed or they no longer need it anymore.